John Layfield: Commentator and part-time wrestler (2006–2008)

-At ECW One Night Stand, JBL announced that he would take Tazz's place as the new color commentator for SmackDown!.
+At ECW One Night Stand on June 11, JBL announced that he would take Tazz's place as the new color commentator for SmackDown!.
 He made his debut as a color commentator on the June 16 episode of SmackDown!.
 JBL noted in a commentary on TheStreet.com that he was retiring from in-ring competition for good.
 In his final column on the website, JBL wrote, "I have also come to believe that you can't fight father time.
 A broken back suffered in a match in England, compounded by a herniated and bulged disc, finally made me realize my career as a professional wrestler was over.
 I since migrated to the color commentary position much in the way that Jesse Ventura did before me."

-JBL returned to the ring on November 13, 2006, in the main event of a WWE house show in Dublin, Ireland.
+JBL returned to the ring on November 13 in the main event of a WWE house show in Dublin, Ireland.
 JBL teamed with Mr. Kennedy and King Booker against The Brothers of Destruction (Kane and The Undertaker), and Batista.
-On the December 22 episode of SmackDown!, JBL cut a promo berating Theodore Long and cursing out the fans for cheering during the Inferno match at Armageddon five days earlier ("Rome didn't fall because of the gladiators in the ring.
+On the December 22 episode of SmackDown!, JBL cut a promo berating Theodore Long and cursing out the fans for cheering during the Inferno match at Armageddon on December 17 ("Rome didn't fall because of the gladiators in the ring.
 Rome fell because of the spectators in the stands.")

-On the October 12, 2007 episode of SmackDown!, JBL was announced as one of the options WWE fans would be able to vote for to be the special guest referee at Cyber Sunday for the World Heavyweight Championship match between Batista and The Undertaker, but he lost the vote to Stone Cold Steve Austin.
+On the October 12, 2007, episode of SmackDown!, JBL was announced as one of the options WWE fans would be able to vote for to be the special guest referee at Cyber Sunday on October 28 for the World Heavyweight Championship match between Batista and The Undertaker, but he lost the vote to Stone Cold Steve Austin.
 At Cyber Sunday, he issued a heated altercation towards those running alongside him, ultimately receiving a Stone Cold Stunner from Austin.
 After this, he became physical as a color commentator, attacking both Batista and The Undertaker in the middle of a match as revenge after he was speared by Batista and later chokeslammed by The Undertaker after taunting them consecutively, in events leading up to Cyber Sunday.
 He justified these actions by explaining, "I am retired, not dead" (and that he [Layfield] should be respected).